 What’s for dinner?
 I know many of us get tired of this daily question.
 Coming up with new ideas and meal options can feel exhausting when coupled with the busy schedule of work, or even just balancing family member schedules.
 I try to plan out at least a couple days of meals, so that I am more efficient with my grocery shopping, meal prepping and cooking.
 Often by day four, the planned meals have come to an end and I have an assortment of leftover ingredients on hand.
 This is where I play what I call ‘Recipe Roulette’.

 The risk with playing recipe roulette is that you might come across a meal or two that isn’t a hit, but this one is definitely a keeper.
 Next time you are dreading deciding what to make for dinner, give Recipe Roulette a try.
-I hope you get lucky and find a new favorite to add to your repertoire!
+I hope you find a new favorite to add to your repertoire!

 - 1-2 tablespoons of coconut oil

 - 6 cups grated cabbage (easiest way is in the food processor)

 - 1/2 red bell pepper diced

 - 1/2-3/4 lb of previously cooked ground pork with sausage seasoning (can use uncooked too)